 Developmentally appropriate education is when a curriculum is designed to match what children are biologically—physically, mentally, and emotionally—ready to learn.
 It is an education that meets children where they are, gives them plenty of play opportunities, and helps them grow and develop.
 This form of education is so rare in America today, that you may have never seen it.

 Identifying the Problem

 Modern American education asks children to start learning letters as young as three years old.
 This is not developmentally appropriate.
 Physically, children at that age do not typically have the finger coordination yet to hold a pencil and write a letter.
 In terms of brain development, they do not have the eye-brain connections needed for reading.
 And, intellectually, understanding what a letter is—a symbol representing a sound—is an abstract concept.
 Children at three years old are typically not ready to understand this kind of symbolism.

 Over the years, as part of many different efforts to improve education in the United States, academics such as reading and writing have been pushed on younger and younger children.
 What was once seen as work for first graders is now being taught to four-year-olds.
 All in the hopes of giving children a boost.
 But research shows that this is going to do the opposite for our children.

-Children engaged in play-based education in preschool and kindergarten, ages 3-7, outperform child in both academic programs and those in programs that are a combination of play and academics, by third grade.
+Children engaged in play-based education in preschool and kindergarten, ages 3-7, outperform children in both academic programs and those in programs that combine play and academics, by third grade.
 And those kids keep that lead into adulthood.